inexorgame-obsolete/wiki-mirror/Build.md

 * **CMAKE_TOOLCHAIN_FILE** _default: ``_

   The path to the toolchain file to use for cross compiling.
-Change this to `../inexor/platform/linux-toolchain-mingw.cmake` to cross compile for windows.
+Change this to `../inexor/platform/linux-toolchain-mingw.cmake` to cross compile for Windows.

 ## Troubleshooting